-5 Fridays, 5 Saturdays and 5 Sundays in one month – happens only every 823 years?
+5 Fridays, 5 Saturdays, and 5 Sundays in a month – happens only every 823 years?
 This popular urban myth has been circulating on the internet for a while.
 However, it is precisely that: a myth.

 If you own an email, Twitter, Facebook or any other social media account, chances are that you have come across an email or a post that claims that an upcoming month has a very rare specific combination of days.
 A recent version goes something like this: